vishwakpreeti/RealtimeAnomalyDetection-/README.md

 ### The system architecture is illustrated in the diagram above.
 Key components include:

+### Data Providers:
-*Data Providers:* Financial data is streamed from providers (e.g., NASDAQ, CME, NSE) via Databento.
+Financial data is streamed from providers (e.g., NASDAQ, CME, NSE) via Databento.

-Data Ingestion and Streaming: The data is processed and streamed using Redpanda.
+### Data Ingestion and Streaming:
+The data is processed and streamed using Redpanda.

-Real-Time Anomaly Detection: Anomaly detection is implemented with Quix Streams.
+### Real-Time Anomaly Detection:
+Anomaly detection is implemented with Quix Streams.
 Two primary detection rules are used:

-High Volume Rule: Flags transactions with unusually high trading volumes.
+### High Volume Rule:
+Flags transactions with unusually high trading volumes.

-Isolation Forest Model: Detects anomalies based on trade price patterns.
+### Isolation Forest Model:
+Detects anomalies based on trade price patterns.

+### Output Streaming:
-Output Streaming: The results are visualized and stored via Streamlit and Elasticsearch.
+The results are visualized and stored via Streamlit and Elasticsearch.

-Key Features
+## Key Features:

+### Dockerized Environment:
-Dockerized Environment: Fully containerized for easy deployment and scalability.
+Fully containerized for easy deployment and scalability.

+### High-Performance Streaming:
-High-Performance Streaming: Uses Quix Streams and Redpanda for efficient data streaming.
+Uses Quix Streams and Redpanda for efficient data streaming.

-Multiple Anomaly Detection Methods: High-volume thresholds and machine learning-based Isolation Forest.
+### Multiple Anomaly Detection Methods:
+High-volume thresholds and machine learning-based Isolation Forest.

+### Real-Time Visualization:
-Real-Time Visualization: Visualize results using Streamlit and store data in Elasticsearch.
+Visualize results using Streamlit and store data in Elasticsearch.

 Installation

 Prerequisites

 Docker and Docker Compose

 Python 3.12.5

 Setup

 Clone the repository:

 bash